 - While still hot, pour on to the dark chocolate drops and whisk well until smooth and allow to cool thoroughly before refrigerating for 2 hours.

-- Once set roll the ganache into even sized balls using your fingers and cocoa powder to prevent the ganache becoming sticky and place on a baking tray.
+- Once set roll the ganache into even sized balls using your fingers and cocoa powder to prevent the ganache from becoming sticky and place on a baking tray.

 - Mix the cocoa powder and additional mixed spice and coat the ganache balls.
 Pipe over the white chocolate in a cross over the top to resemble a cross on a hot cross bun.